Esri/ago-tools/README.md

 A Python package to assist with administering ArcGIS Online Organizations.

+## Project Status
+>This project is no longer being actively developed.
+In the short term, the intent is to tidy up any outstanding bugs and small fixes.
+Longer term, I'd like to rewrite all of the examples from this project to work against the new [ArcGIS API for Python](https://developers.arcgis.com/python/) which will be more robust and ultimately much better maintained than this library.
+It is actively being developed and you can [join the conversation in the beta](https://earlyadopter.esri.com/callout/?callid={C9060EB8-F000-4611-88F8-4C2D34B28A36}) today.

+>I will continue to accept new PRs in the meantime if anybody is feeling particularly ambitious or wants to help out with the cleanup.

+>    @ecaldwell July 7, 2016

 ## Features

 * Create a spreadsheet of all users in the org